01 of 23

 White Crates for Linen and Bathroom Items

 This shouldn't surprise you, but a lot of people use wooden crates as shelves.
-This particular shelving idea helps add storage space in a small bathroom.
-Just be sure that the wooden crates are anchored to the wall in any shelving project, so they don't come toppling over.Continue to 7 of 25 below.
+This particular shelving idea helps to add storage space in a small bathroom.
+Just be sure that the wooden crates are anchored to the wall in any shelving project, so they don't come toppling over.Continue to 6 of 23 below.

 Create Storage in a Mudroom or Entryway Using Crates